 How to Make the Perfect Roux

-Now, the different parts of the South can be as disparate as night and day, and as a Tennessean from the mountains, the word 'roux' was not in our everyday vocabulary.
-But as a Southerner, I understood the critical question about mamas, and therefore realized that if roux ranked enough to be included in that question, it must be fundamental indeed.
+Now, the different parts of the South can be as disparate as night and day, and as a Tennessean from the mountains, the word "roux" was not in our everyday vocabulary.
+But as a Southerner, I understood the critical question and realized that if roux ranked enough to be included in that question, it must be fundamental indeed.

 - 2 tablespoons butter or oil—your choice

 - 2 tablespoons flour

 For more information than you ever wanted about roux, read the rest of this article.
 But for a basic version, here's how to do it.

 - Use a nice, heavy-bottomed skillet or cast-iron skillet, and heat the oil or butter over medium heat.

 - Sprinkle in flour, and stir until smooth.
 That's actually it—although you can take the sauce to several stages, depending on the flavor you're looking for.